Jagadeesh-Ponduru/BTP/README.md

 # BTP
-This is the core directory structure(readings,writings,developments,learnings,reports and more :-):):] =) of BTP
+This is the core directory structure(readings,writings,developments,learnings,reports and more) of BTP.